RMNCLDYO/nextjs-postgres-drizzle-starter/README.md

 # Push the schema to your database
 pnpm db:push

-# Or if you want to generate migrations
+# Seed with initial data
-pnpm db:generate
+pnpm db:seed

+# Or for a full setup (schema + seed data)
-pnpm db:migrate
+pnpm db:reset
 ```

 ### 5. Start the development server